 Prudenville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Prudenville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.94% of adults 25 and older in Prudenville have a college degree.
+In terms of college education, Prudenville is nearly on par with the US average for all cities of 21.84%: 19.94% of adults 25 and older in Prudenville have a bachelor's degree or advanced degree.

 The per capita income in Prudenville in 2022 was $30,980, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,920 for a family of four.
 However, Prudenville contains both very wealthy and poor people as well.